Kong/kongponents/docs/components/checkbox.md

 #### indeterminate

-In addition to the checked and unchecked states, there is a third state a kCheckbox can be in: indeterminate.
-This is a state in which it's impossible to say whether the item is toggled on or off.
+In addition to the checked and unchecked states, a KCheckbox can be in an `indeterminate` state.
+The `indeterminate` state is visual only.
+The checkbox is still either checked or unchecked as a state, but masks the real value of the checkbox.

 <ClientOnly>
   <div class="vertical-spacing">